Uahekua Herunga

-Uahekua Herunga is a Namibian politician.
+Uahekua Herunga (born 25 October 1969) is a Namibian politician who has served in the Namibian cabinet for various portfolios.
 A member of SWAPO serving as a deputy secretary general of the party.

+Herunga obtained his Diploma in Education from Ongwediva Teachers Training College, right after Namibia independence.

+Political career

-Herunga was a regional coordinator for his party in the northwestern Kunene Region prior to his appointment to the 5th National Assembly of Namibia in 2009 as a choice of president Hifikepunye Pohamba.
+Herunga joined SWAPO in 1983.
+Herunga started his political career in the late 1980s, when he joined the SWAPO's youth wing and the Namibia National Students Organisation (Nanso).
+Herunga was a regional coordinator for his party in the northwestern Kunene Region in 2007, prior to his appointment to the 5th National Assembly of Namibia in 2009 as a choice of president Hifikepunye Pohamba.
 He was subsequently appointed deputy Minister of Environment and Tourism and promoted to Minister in a cabinet reshuffle in December 2012, following the fifth SWAPO congress.